aeternity/protocol/AENS.md

 Every entry in the `.test` namespace pays the same amount of fees.

 The new mechanism planted in Lima hard fork introduces auctions.
-We propose very simplistic scheme.

 The claim action becomes claim attempt.
+For short names claim transaction doesn't set ownership of the name.
 It can be followed by another claim from an account different than one set in preclaim for given name.
+Names below 32 characters are considered short.

 There is finite amount of time when the follow up claim is allowed.
 This time is expressed in height delta computed from function of length of the name.

+The function will return higher value for shorter names.
+In practice it means that the shorter the name, the longer another claim transaction is valid.
+Claim transaction becomes a bid in an auction.

-In practice it means that the shorter the name, the longer we wait for another claim attempt.
-This should work as bidding.
-Furthermore, the initial fee is also a value of the function of a name length.
-Each next bid has to be higher by `X` tokens.
-Finally, we set a protocol protected length of name that is not subject to bidding and will be claimed immediately after confirming claim transaction.
+Furthermore, the initial fee for name is also a value of the function of a name length.
+The function is decreasing function: for shorter names the initial fee will be higher.

+Also bidding by claim transaction is constrained by price progression.
+Each next bid has to be higher by `X` tokens, determined by percent of the price defined in governance.

 All, functions, base fee, free length value and price progression may be subject to changes with governance mechanism.
 Non-bidding path of the name claim is purposed for development or testing.
-Initial non-bidding length will be 32.

 Each entry has a fixed expiration date on claim after which the entry should transition into the `revoked` state.
 Once it reaches this state, the name